bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

 ## Region Lists

 Sometimes it's really useful to save where you are, or to load regions of interest.
-For this purpose, there is A **Region Navigator** in IGV.
-To access it, click Regions > Region Navigator.
-While you browse around the genome, you can save some bookmarks by pressing the Add button at any time.
+For this purpose, there is a **Region Navigator** in IGV.
+To access it, click *Regions > Region Navigator*.
+While you browse around the genome, you can save some bookmarks by pressing the **Add** button at any time.

 ![Bookmarks in IGV.](https://bioinformatics-ca.github.io/images/Igv-bookmarks.png)